Updated December 2014

 - 3 KU Medical Center graduates live and/or practice in Sherman County.

 - 2 health care provider have been placed in Sherman County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.

 - 1 Sherman County physician received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.

 - 5 shifts were covered by temporary physicians, which allowed Sherman County physicians necessary time off in Fiscal Year 2014.
 These coverages were made via KU Medical Center's Kansas Locum Tenens and Kansas Medical Resource programs.

-- 8 professional education and administrative visits in Sherman County occurred in FY14 via telemedicine, an interactive video technology that connects providers and patients when distance separates the two.
+- 8 professional education and administrative visits in Sherman County occurred in FY14 via telemedicine, an interactive video technology that eliminates distance as a barrier to health care, continuing education and interprofessional collaboration.
 The technology is operated by the University of Kansas Center for Telemedicine and Telehealth.

 Researching to Improve Health

 - Hospitalization has been identified as a teachable moment in which patients may be more likely to quit smoking.
 Goodland Regional Medical Center. is one 35 Kansas hospitals participating in Kan Quit II, a study that provides smoking cessation counseling, treatment and case management services to inpatients.
 The study then evaluates the effectiveness of the smoking cessation services.
 The project is led by Edward Ellerbeck, MD, MPH, and is sponsored by the National Cancer Institute and the National Institutes of Health.